hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 We are updating this guide as we add more functionality to our API, new technical specifications and other items we hope you find useful.

-## Overview
+## An overview of CTC Traders API

 Right now, goods that can move freely  within the UK can move across the EU without restriction.
 This will change when the UK leaves the EU.
 Then, those goods will be subject to duties and other charges when they enter the EU.

 From 2021, if UK traders want to defer paying these duties and other charges, they can move the goods under Common Transit.
 They will then be able to pay these taxes only at the point they reach their destination.

-### When to use the CTC API
+### When to use the CTC Traders API

-Traders who make a significant number of Transit declarations may prefer to use the CTC API.
+Traders who make a significant number of Transit declarations may prefer to use the CTC Traders API.
 It will  allow up to 999 items per declaration as opposed to 99 items via the web portal.
 It also means large scale traders can create bespoke software solutions.

 The API will allow traders to: